weizheng1910/Learning-Notes/Webpack.md

 ##### Output
 output is the resulting bundle, conventionally named `bundle.js`.
 In most cases, the output file is loaded as a `<script>` in the html to be rendered.
 ##### Loaders
-Webpack can bundle other file types as well, but they need to be converted into a language Webpack understands, which is ES5 Javascript.
+Webpack can bundle other file types as well, but they need to be converted into ES5 JS, the language Webpack understands.
-To do so, we need a loader.
-Loaders are interfaces Webpack use to deal with content which are not ES5.
+To do so, we need loaders, which are interfaces Webpack uses to deal with content which are not ES5.
 Example:</br>
 Babel converts ES6 JS syntax into ES5.
-Webpack can use the Babel-loader to process code written in ES6.
+Webpack uses the Babel-loader to process code written in ES6.
 #### Plugins
 Plugins perform a wider range of task.
 E.g.
 * `html-webpack-plugin` creates a HTML file by with all your generated bundles.